 Complications of flu can include bacterial pneumonia, ear infections, sinus infections, dehydration, and worsening of chronic medical conditions, such as congestive heart failure, asthma, and diabetes.

 Yes.
 The single best way to prevent the flu is to get a flu vaccine each year.
 Within two weeks of vaccination, antibodies develop that protect against influenza virus infection.
+There are several flu vaccine options for the 2020-2021 flu season.

-Trivalent flu vaccines protect against two strains of influenza A and one strain of influenza B. Quadrivalent vaccines protect against an additional strain of influenza B.
+Trivalent flu vaccines protect against two strains of influenza A and one strain of influenza B. Quadrivalent vaccines protect against an additional strain of influenza B. The nasal spray flu vaccine (live attenuated influenza vaccine or LAIV) is also available for use for the 2019-2020 flu season.

-Quadrivalent vaccines include:
+Quadrivalent flu vaccines available this season include:

 For detailed information regarding this season's flu vaccines, click here.